Loss Prevention Protocols for Temperature Controlled Units

 - Install Continuous Monitoring System(s) with email, pager or phone alarm (autodial) and acknowledgement/confirmation system for each unit.
 NOTE: Appropriately program phone numbers outside local calling distance.
 Verify all phone numbers work.
 If the contact person(s) choose to turn off/silence the unit alarm or not respond to notifcations sent to their phone (or other mode of communication) which then results in a loss, there will be no insurance recovery.

-- Place U asset/ID tag/Emergency Contact Names & Phone#'s on the front of each temperature controlled unit and report the unit content value to Risk & Insurance Services (URIS) on the annual survey due by December each year.
+- Place U asset/ID tag/Emergency Contact Names & Phone#'s on the front of each temperature controlled unit.
+Report the unit content value into PULSE each year.
+Your stated value is the insured amount.

-- Maintain an active inventory of University of Utah department owned materials and provide the estimated dollar value of contents stored in each unit to University Risk & Insurance Services (801-581-5590).
+- Maintain an active inventory of University of Utah department owned materials (not research materials owned by outside entities unless required by contract to insure).
+If you have questions, please call U Risk & Insurance Services (URIS) at (801)581-5590.
 If any new unit contains values over $1 million immediately report to URIS.
 NOTE: Coverage cap at $1.25M/unit and $10M/occurrence.

 - Purchase a Preventative Maintenance Agreement (PMA) for units containing research or phamaceutical materials.